Frequently asked questions¶

 This information is mainly for new/inexperienced users but could be useful for others too.

 Is Armbian an operating system?¶

 Not per se.
-Armbian is a collection of scripts that allows users to create images for various single board computers (SBCs) with working kernels in variable userspace configurations.
-Armbian does provide prebuild images but mostly for users convenience.
+Armbian is a build framework that allows users to create ready-to-use images with working kernels in variable userspace configurations for various single board computers (SBCs).

 Why I cannot simply shove a random image into my board to work like on my PC?¶

 x86 architecture always has a traditional BIOS or UEFI.
 This provides a standard framework for operating systems to interact with the hardware.
 Most SBCs do not.
 ARM is improving the situation with ARM Server Ready and ARM System Ready certificates, but most SBC vendors are not yet incentivized to meet these standards.

 Without such standards, many vendors quickly fork low-level bootloaders such as u-boot and make the bare minimum modifications needed.

 Why is Armbian constantly asking for money?
 Free software should be free.¶